mayankbpandya/my-movie-database/README.md

-# 🎬 Movie Database App
+# 🎬 Movie Database Web App

 A modern web application that allows users to explore and discover movies.
 Built with React and powered by TMDB API.